cse12x/java-tutorial/book_source/source/2darrays.md

 [15, 16, 17, 18, 19],
 [20, 21, 22, 23, 24]]
 ```
 Notice there is an extra pair of opening and closing brackets, which represents the array that stores all of the other arrays.
-The syntax is commonly represented as array[row][col] as seen visually as well.
+The syntax is commonly represented as array[row][col] and is represented visually as so above for clarity.
 Additionally, the call to an array using the syntax array[1] would still function, only instead of providing a primative type, it would instead provide the array stored at that index of the array of arrays.

 ````{tab-set-code}